 There will be an hour long presentation on Saturday, May 19th at 3 p.m. in the Cardinal O'Connor room at St. Anastasia Church, 21 North Main Street, Harriman, NY 10926.
 Light refreshments will be served.
 Following the question and answer segment, everyone will be welcomed to attend 5 p.m.
 Mass.
 This is OPTIONAL.

-REGISTRATION IS ON A FIRST COME FIRST SERVE BASIS.
-REGISTRATION IS REQUIRED.
-Please contact NAMI presenter, Edie Famularo, at 845-238-2348 or email her at Actonfaith@optimum.net with questions regarding the program or to register.
+REGISTRATION IS NOT NECESSARY.
+Please contact NAMI presenter, Edie Famularo, at 845-238-2348 or email her at Actonfaith@optimum.net with questions regarding the program.

 Excerpts from nami.org